 If you own land as trustee of a trust for the benefit of a beneficiary, the trust has to pay land tax if the aggregate of the trust's taxable Victorian land holdings are valued at $25,000 or more.

 A surcharge rate on the general land tax applies for the aggregate Victorian land holdings of the trust from $25,000 through to less than $3 million.
 This ceases to apply for taxable land holdings valued at $3 million or more.

 The trust surcharge rule is subject to various exclusions and exceptions.
 It does not apply to certain trusts, such as an administration trust.
 Trustees may also avoid the surcharge rate by notifying us of the beneficial interests in land or unitholders of the trust.

 A 1.5 per cent absentee owner surcharge on land tax applies to Victorian land owned by an absentee owner, including trustees of absentee trusts.

 Corporations are related corporations in certain circumstances.
 Where two or more corporations are related, the Commissioner may treat them as a group for land tax purposes.

 The taxable value of all Victorian lands owned by a group is aggregated to calculate the land tax payable on those lands.
 Members of a group are jointly and severally liable for the land tax payable by the group.

-Please note that land held by a trustee of a trust is not grouped for land tax purposes however you are required to notify us that the land is held on trust.
+While land held by a trustee of a trust is not grouped for land tax purposes, you are required to notify us that the land is held on trust.

 Special land tax